 Clean Air Act.
 Legislation was enacted in 1990 that substantially revised the Clean Air Act (the "1990 Amendments").
 The 1990 Amendments seek to improve the ambient air quality throughout the United States.
-A main objective of the 1990 Amendments is the reduction of sulfur dioxide (" $SO_2$ ") and nitrogen oxide (" $NO_x$ ") emissions caused by electric utility power plants, particularly those fueled by coal.
-Under the 1990 Amendments, $SO_2$ emission reduction was to be achieved in two phases.
+A main objective of the 1990 Amendments is the reduction of sulfur dioxide (" SO_2 ") and nitrogen oxide (" NO_x ") emissions caused by electric utility power plants, particularly those fueled by coal.
+Under the 1990 Amendments, SO_2 emission reduction was to be achieved in two phases.
 Phase I addressed specific generating units named in the 1990 Amendments.
 MEAN's generating resources meet the emissions requirements under Phase I.

 Phase II of the Act was effective January 1, 2000.
-Based on current projections, MEAN has approximately 90% of needed allowances for SO2 emissions to cover the electric power needs of its customers through 2018.
-Currently, all of MEAN's coal-fired generation resources meet Phase II NOX compliance requirements.
-SO2 and NOX emissions are monitored continuously and reported quarterly in compliance with Environmental Protection Agency ("EPA") regulations.
+Allowances for SO2 emissions to cover the electric power needs of MEAN participants for current years have been purchased and will be purchased to provide for projected requirements for future years.
+Currently, all of MEAN's coal-fired generation resources meet Phase II NOx compliance requirements.
+SO2 and NO_X emissions are monitored continuously and reported quarterly in compliance with Environmental Protection Agency ("EPA") regulations.

-In recent years, legislative bills have been introduced in both the House and Senate that if enacted, would require the addition of pollution control equipment to reduce emissions of SO2, NOx, mercury and carbon dioxide ("CO2") from coal-fired electric power plants.
-MEAN's generating resources have installed the required mercury reduction capability.
-Mandatory CO2 reductions could substantially increase MEAN's operations and maintenance expenses and possibly require switching fuel from coal to natural gas.
+In recent years, legislative bills have been introduced in both the House and Senate that if enacted, would require the addition of pollution control equipment to further reduce emissions of SO2, NO_X, mercury and carbon dioxide ("CO2") from coal-fired electric power plants.
+Regulations promulgated by the EPA or by state governments could have a similar effect.
+MEAN's generating resources have installed the required mercury reduction capability and further mandatory CO2 reductions could substantially increase MEAN's operations and maintenance expenses and possibly require switching fuel from coal to natural gas.
 MEAN continually monitors emissions reduction legislation.

 Cross-State Air Pollution Rule.
-In July 2011, the EPA finalized the Cross-State Air Pollution Rule ("CSAPR"), which would require the reduction of NOx and SO2 in 28 targeted states in the eastern and mid-western United States by reducing power plant emissions that contribute to ozone and/or fine particle pollution in other states.
+In July 2011, the EPA finalized the Cross-State Air Pollution Rule ("CSAPR"), which would require the reduction of NO_x and SO2 in 28 targeted states in the eastern and mid-western United States by reducing power plant emissions that contribute to ozone and/or fine particle pollution in other states.
 Under CSAPR, EPA sets a pollution limit (referred to as a "budget") for each state covered by the rule.
 CSAPR allows sources in each state to determine how to meet the emission budgets, including unlimited trading of emissions allowances between power plants in the same state and limited interstate trading under certain conditions.
 The CSAPR replaces the Clean Air Interstate Rule ("CAIR").